davelens/fvtt-party-resources/README.md

 2. Enable the `Party Resources` module in the active game world.

 ## FAQ
-> Where can I access the resource dashboard?
+### Where can I access the resource dashboard?

-Any permission level can access it at the top of the Actor directory.
+Any permission level can access it through the button at the top of the Actor directory.

-> What about player-specific resources, can they be tracked too?
+### What about player-specific resources, can they be tracked too?

 No, the intent for this module was to have global numeric values everyone could keep an eye on.
 However, [ardittristan/5eSheet-resourcesPlus](https://github.com/ardittristan/5eSheet-resourcesPlus) would probably serve your players better by having custom resources assigned to their character sheet.

-> Why do I need to give players explicit permission to edit module settings in order to manage resources?
+### Why do I need to give players explicit permission to edit module settings in order to manage resources?

 Because the custom resources are in fact an amalgam of various settings scoped on `world` instead of the usual `client` scope.
 Foundry requires explicit permission to allow players to adjust the values linked to settings with a scope of `world`.
 Not doing so will result in error popups stating a player is not allowed to edit settings.

-> Do you write Foundry modules full time?
+### Do you write Foundry modules full time?

 No, I don't have a Patreon going and don't get paid to write or maintain modules.
 I'm a software engineer by trade, and I've been writing web apps for 15 years.
 My main stack is both Ruby and Elixir, and I'm somewhat proficient in JavaScript, HTML, and CSS.
 Most of my work is backend-related so I'm not a frontend developer, and I'm sure it shows in the source code for those among you who are.
 I get by, though.